Flooding and Cost-Benefit Analysis in Manville, New Jersey31 Mar 2016

 Assemblyman Jack Ciattarelli (R-District 16), who represents Manville, said the Corps should have conducted a “sensitivity analysis” to determine the costs of floods that are not included in insurance claims or how lives are impacted.

 That’s not what sensitivity analysis does.
 Sensitivity analysis is used to test how the results would change if the valuations used were incorrect.
-Of course, valuations used are point estimates, but like most statistical values, has some sort of built-in range.
-Sensitivity analysis allows to test those ranges.
+Of course, valuations used are point estimates, but like most statistical values, have some sort of built-in range.
+Sensitivity analysis allows us to test those ranges.
 But it is not a way to include costs that are otherwise not justified for inclusion in the analysis.